AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-paimon-vs-iceberg-mutable-streams.md

 Apache Paimon graduated to a Top-Level Project at the Apache Software Foundation in 2024 and has since progressed through several production-ready releases.
 It grew out of the Flink Table Store project, which explains why its design assumptions are so tightly aligned with Apache Flink.

 Paimon distinguishes itself from Iceberg and Delta Lake through its choice of storage data structure.
-While Iceberg stores data as immutable Parquet snapshots and Hudi uses a record-level index for updates, Paimon uses an LSM-tree—the same family of data structures that underlies systems like LevelDB, RocksDB, and Apache Cassandra.
+While Iceberg stores data as immutable Parquet snapshots and Hudi uses a record-level index for updates, Paimon uses an LSM-tree, the same family of data structures that underlies systems like LevelDB, RocksDB, and Apache Cassandra.

 The choice of LSM-tree is not incidental.
 It's a direct response to the specific access pattern of high-frequency updates.